 Another one of the best things to do in San Francisco in May is to head to a festival.
 This month, the calendar fills up as the weather is beautiful making it the perfect time to spend sometime outside.

-The Uncorked Wine Festival draws in thousands of attendees every year.
-It's held at Ghirardelli Square in Fisherman's Wharf.
-It's a full day of wine tasting, cooking demonstrations, and more.
+The Cinco de Mayo festival draws in thousands of attendees every year.
+It's held in the Mission District.
+It's a full day of dancing, live music, and traditional Latin American cuisine.

-The Carnaval Festival and Parade also draws in a large crowd.
+The Carnaval Festival also draws in a large crowd.
 This two-day event is always Memorial Day Weekend.
 It's a time to celebrate both Latin America and Caribbean cultures.